 On April 24, 2014, the CPUC issued a Ruling, requesting that the settling parties serve Testimony in response to the questions posed in the Ruling.
-The Ruling also set a CPUC evidentiary hearing for May 14, 2014 at the CPUC in San Franciso.
+A CPUC evidentiary hearing was held May 14, 2014 at the CPUC in San Francisco.

-In response to the CPUC Ruling, Edison and SDG&E submitted Testimony on May 1.
+In response to the CPUC's April Ruling, Edison and SDG&E submitted Testimony on May 1.

 ORA Policy Position